coreboot/coreboot/Documentation/mainboard/supermicro/x11-lga1151-series/x11ssm-f/x11ssm-f.md

 ## Flashing coreboot

 The board can be flashed externally.
 FTDI FT2232H and FT232H based programmers worked.
+For this, one needs to add a diode between VCC and the flash chip.
 The flash IC [MX25L12873F] can be found near PCH PCIe Slot 4.
-It is socketed on retail boards.

-For doing ISP (In-System-Programming) one needs to add a diode between VCC and the flash chip.
+Flashing is also possible through the BMC web interface, when a valid license was entered.

 ## BMC (IPMI)

 This board has an ASPEED [AST2400], which has BMC/[IPMI] functionality.
 The BMC firmware resides in a 32 MiB SOIC-16 chip in the corner of the mainboard near the PCH PCIe Slot 4.
 This chip is a [MX25L25635F].

+## Disabling LAN firmware

+To disable the proprietary LAN firmware, the undocumented jumper J6 can be set to 2-3.

 ## Tested and working